benhaim/uvm/Palladium/examples/C_to_AXI/README.md

  - dut_wrapper.v - the AXI memory model
  - multf.tcl - run flow definitions and ‘run’ command
  - top_tb.v - virtual layer to wrap all together

-Currently everything happens under same location, where the delivery is located.
+Everything happens under same location, where the delivery is located.
 Results will be generated in ‘results’ folder under the delivery folder.
 The main script palladium.csh is a very short script which sets the environment variable, folders, compiles and runs.
 It’s a good idea to review it line by line.

-# Usage
+### Usage
 To compile and run the demo design do (“delivery_folder” is full path to where the delivery is located):
 	>> ssh lnx04
 	>> cd delivery_folder